-Starbucks did not only empowered sales through this social media campaign, but they also increased their audience, and metrics like engagement, interactions and impressions from their followers.
+Starbucks did not only empower sales through this social media campaign, but they also increased their audience, and metrics like engagement, interactions and impressions from their followers.

 For this fall campaign, a few Q&A’s and posts with their baristas making coffee were enough to attract clients’ attention.
-And this is how there appeared over 2 million posts with the #PSL hashtag.
+And this is how we got to over 2 million posts with the #PSL hashtag.

 Dove - #ReverseSelfie

-Dove has a campaign that encourages women to give up on using filters and face apps, being proud of their #ReverseSelfieCampaign.
+Dove is encouraging women to give up on using filters and face apps, through their #ReverseSelfieCampaign.

 Using their products, women should feel empowered and more confident when it comes to their natural beauty.

 When little girls are inspired not to follow social media trends and instead be themselves, they grow into more confident women.

 Dove highlighted that their goal is to determine little girls and women to feel more like themselves and forget about the society’s unwritten rules related to beauty standards.